 - You may just not like the idea of the possibility of having your every move tracked and monitored.

-- You may want to access content that is restricted to people in specific areas or countries.
+- You may want to access blocked websites that are restricted to people in specific areas or countries.
+For example, you may need an IP address from the United Kingdom to access BBC iPlayer.

 - You want to create multiple social media accounts for marketing purposes (SEO, link building, etc.).
-In this case, residential proxies are extremely useful.
+In this case, residential proxies are extremely useful, as well as specialized proxies like Instagram proxies or Facebook proxies.

 - When you are big on sneakers and you want to purchase multiple pairs.
 Then, sneaker proxies are exactly what you need.